Models of attractor dynamics in the brain: Prior experience and perceptual biases

 Building on the attractor-based models of perception and categorization of morphed stimuli discussed in Section 2, \citet{daelli2010recent} investigated how perceptual adaptation influences the interpretation of ambiguous real-world object images and how these perceptual biases evolve.
 Crucially, their study systematically explored how task parameters-such as the duration of the adapting stimulus, the characteristics of the test image, and the delay interval between the two-modulate perceptual outcomes.

 The authors conducted three behavioral experiments using morphed images of animals, plants, and objects under varying temporal conditions (Figure~\ref{fig:fig4}A).
 In the first experiment, participants were presented with a clear prototype image (adapter) followed shortly ($50\,$ms delay) by a morph between that prototype and another object.
-Participants consistently exhibited a repulsive bias, perceiving the morph more dissimilar to the adapter than it actually was (Figure~\ref{fig:fig5}-top), demonstrating adaptation aftereffects in the perception of complex, non-face objects.
+Participants consistently exhibited a repulsive bias, perceiving the morph more dissimilar to the adapter than it actually was when prompted to choose which of the two original images the morph stimulus was closest to (Figure~\ref{fig:fig5}-top), demonstrating adaptation aftereffects in the perception of complex, non-face objects.
 To establish the temporal stability of these adaptation aftereffects, the second experiment introduced a longer delay between adapter and target ($3100\,$ms).
 Surprisingly, the repulsive effect disappeared and was replaced by an attractive priming effect—participants were now more likely to judge the ambiguous morph as resembling the adapter (Figure~\ref{fig:fig5}-bottom).
 This temporal reversal suggests that adaptation effects weaken over time, revealing a slower-developing priming mechanism that biases perception toward previously seen stimuli.
 In the final experiment, the researchers tested whether adaptation could still occur when the adapter itself was ambiguous.
 Unlike in previous experiments, adaptation to an ambiguous stimulus consistently led to priming, regardless of the duration of the delay.
 This finding suggests that adaptation requires a well-defined, strongly encoded prototype to exert a repulsive influence on perception, while ambiguous stimuli are more likely to produce attractive biases.